Louisa (film)

-Louisa is a 1950 American comedy film directed by Alexander Hall, and starring Ronald Reagan, Charles Coburn, Ruth Hussey, Edmund Gwenn and Spring Byington.
+Louisa is a 1950 American comedy film directed by Alexander Hall, and starring Spring Byington, Ronald Reagan, Charles Coburn, Ruth Hussey, Edmund Gwenn, and Scotty Beckett.
 It was produced and distributed by Universal Pictures.
+This was also Piper Laurie's film debut.

 The film was nominated for the Academy Award for Best Sound (Leslie I. Carey).

 Plot

 Grandma Louisa begins dating grocer Henry Hammond, much to the disgust of her son Hal and the rest of the family.
 Hal's boss Mr. Burnside becomes Hammond's rival for Louisa's affections.